Preserve

 UPCOMING

 Preserve Scarborough Woods, Inc., will hold its annual meeting on Tuesday, Nov.
 12, from 6:30 p.m. to 7:30 p.m. at the Evanston Recreation Center, 3204 Woodburn Ave., Cincinnati, 45207.
-Preserve Scarborough Woods board members and Cincinnati Parks conservationists will review and discuss progress made in 2024 and next steps for 2025.
+Preserve Scarborough Woods board members and Cincinnati Parks conservationists will review and discuss progress made in 2024, deer issues, cleanup at the public entrance at Wold Ave., and next steps for 2025.
 The meeting is open to the public, but we ask those wishing to attend to RSVP to [email protected].

 We thank Cincinnati Parks for creating and installing our beautiful new sign, which appears near the entrance to our loop trail.
 You can enter Scarborough Woods on foot via the rough blacktop driveway on Wold Ave., near the Wold-Dexter intersection and across the street from a fire hydrant.